fihashim/aws-hugo-deployment/README.md

 # Continuous Delivery of A Static Hugo Website on AWS
-This repo showcases how to build a Hugo Static Website that is continuously deployed via VScode.
-Since AWS Cloud9 has been deprecated, it is possible to launch an AWS EC2 instance in the console and using remote SSH to connect to the instance via VScode.
+This repository is a guide on how to set up a fully automated deployment pipeline for a Hugo website, from development in VSCode to live deployment on AWS S3, with continuous integration and deployment managed by AWS CodeBuild.

+In this repository, I demonstrate how to launch and configure an AWS EC2 instance, install and configure Hugo for static site generation, and set up an S3 bucket for hosting.
+Additionally, I detail the process of automating deployments using AWS CodeBuild, ensuring that any changes pushed to the GitHub repository are automatically reflected on the live website.

+This repository serves as a comprehensive example of how to leverage cloud infrastructure to create a robust, scalable, and automated web deployment system, making it an ideal showcase of my capabilities in continuous delivery and cloud-based DevOps practices.

 ## Setting Up EC2 instance on VScode
 1. Ensure Remote SSH extension is installed in VScode.